ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Valiant Blaster needs unique firing animations.
 - Catalyzer Dart could do with some visual changes.
 - Trying to find a way to allow canceling beacon/probe by recasting the skill.
+- T.Beacon: Stasis uses placeholder icons, and is a little loud + too close to freeze VFX.
 - See the GitHub repo for more!

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-Admiral/blob/master/changelog.md

+**2.4.0**

+- Temporary beacons now have a default-disabled config to prevent them from replacing vanilla skills, with which they can now coexist.
+- All temporary beacon skills are now named T.Beacon instead of Beacon to differentiate them from vanilla skills.
+- Added T.Beacon: Stasis, which time-freezes enemies temporarily (no movement incl. falling, no damage in or out).
+- Experimental balance change: Orbital Jump Pad now has 2 base stock, double restock, 30 --> 50 sec cooldown, 100 --> 80 m range.
+	- Added a config option to revert the 2 stock/double restock portion of this change.
+- Updated TILER2 dependency to 5.0.3.

 **2.3.3**